SkeTch44/proctoAi/frontend/README.md

 <!-- The details about the app, getting all the update and everything that is responsible in the frontend of the file structure. -->
 # Getting Started with Create React App

+Home page - page that gives the functionality to reach the tab or admin and student with seperate login and different functionality.
+A simple and sleek design.

+App js - the file that handles the route and the theme of the website with the props and a themetoddle button is made, a click and change in the theme occurs.

+tailwind.config.js - a file that handles the basic rules of tailwind, like in extend option I gave an option for the dark class to give the functionality to apply for the dark theme, an animation for the loader.

+Intro/ Landing page - the route is the most basic of the webpage, a start button to route to the home page, very simple and sleek design.

+About page - to be made.

+Loading page - skleton loading seems to be good for me and according to me.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts